Meet the Firm

 Gary L. Burton

-Gary Burton, Partner
+Gary Burton, Retired Partner

 Gary served in the Missouri legislature for 14 years.
 During his tenure as a legislator, Gary served on numerous committees including: Insurance, Budget, Appropriations, Utilities, Financial Services, Energy and Environment, and Public Safety.

 As a member of the Missouri General Assembly, Gary was elected the State Chairman of the American Legislative Exchange Council (ALEC), a national organization of legislators and the private sector.
 He also served as national chairman of ALEC's Telecommunications and Information Technology Taskforce.
-Currently he is ALEC Missouri State Private Sector Chairman.

 Gary has received numerous awards, including,: ALEC "Thomas Jefferson Award" naming him one of the top five legislators in the nation, Missouri Chamber of Commerce "Legislator of the Year", Missouri Associated Industries "Voice of Missouri Business", Missouri Farm Bureau "Friend of Agriculture", the "Distinguished Service Award", Council on Developmental Disabilities "Outstanding Legislative Advocacy Award", and Ozark Center Board of Directors "Leadership and Public Advocacy Award".